matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 (i.e. `m.replace` and `m.reference`) should fail with 400 and error
 M_INVALID_REL_TYPE.

-To iterate over the unbundled relations within a specific bundled relation, you use the following API form, identifying the bundle based on its `key` (therefore this only applies to `m.annotation`, as it is the only current `rel_type` which groups relations via `key`).
+To iterate over the discrete relation events within a specific bundled relation, you use the following API form, identifying the bundle based on its `key` (therefore this only applies to `m.annotation`, as it is the only current `rel_type` which groups relations via `key`).